Elya29/Elya29/README.md

 - :deciduous_tree: I like to hug the trees and walk in the forest or on the beach at sunset ☀️

 I like to create immersive UIs, I really love creative coding.
 I also love to understand the users' needs and create inclusive and accessible products designed for them.
-I'm interrested in Static Site Generators, accessibility, responsible and green designs...
+I'm interrested in accessibility, responsible and green designs...
 To make the web a better place for every Human :green_heart:
 </p>

 <img align="right" width=300px alt="Spread Love" src="https://media.giphy.com/media/RM0Csu9TY1yqyyqvwR/giphy.gif" />